-- Real estate and personal property taxes on farm business assets. - Social security and Medicare taxes you paid to match what you are required to withhold from farm employees' wages. - Federal unemployment tax. - Federal highway use tax. - Contributions to state unemployment insurance fund or disability benefit fund if they are considered taxes under state law.
+- Real estate and personal property taxes on farm business assets. - Social security and Medicare taxes you paid to match what you are required to withhold from farm employees' wages without consideration for the temporary employee payroll tax cut for 2011. - Federal unemployment tax. - Federal highway use tax. - Contributions to state unemployment insurance fund or disability benefit fund if they are considered taxes under state law.